dl-maura/Harvard-Geospatial-Library/README.md

 ## Introduction

-A basic sample app with Geoblacklight, postgres, and solr in docker compose.
+A basic sample app with Geoblacklight, mySQL, and Solr in Docker Compose.

 ## Technology Stack
 ##### Language